spacetelescope/tike_content/markdown/science-examples.md

 # MAST Notebooks

 These tutorials are specific to a particular science case and show how to use the MAST programmatic interface and the JupyterHub science platform to do research.
-The links on this page may only work within the TIKE platform, but you can find external links to the notebooks in GitHub here:  [Example science tutorials (GitHub)](science-examples-github.md).
+The links on this page may only work within the TIKE platform, but you visit the [MAST Notebooks Homepage](https://spacetelescope.github.io/mast_notebooks/intro.html).

 ## Science with TESS